 With a handful of rustic wooden tables and traditional tablecloths, Homemade Food Lili has an air of pure simplicity.
 But Lili, the owner, is the friendliest person you’ll ever meet, and his wife creates the most excellent dishes that you’ll love to eat.
 Lili’s is small and gets full really fast, but if you managed to get a table, you’d find that it was one of the best things to do in Berat.

 How To Get To Berat?

-- If you’re coming to Berat from Saranda, there are buses twice a day that will get you there in about 6 hours for 1200 LEK or 12 USD.
+- If you’re coming to Berat from Saranda, there are buses twice a day to get you there in about 6 hours for 1200 LEK or 12 USD.

-- From the Berat Bus terminal, you can catch a public bus to the city center at 30 LEK or 0.50 USD.
+- You can catch a public bus to the city center at 30 LEK or 0.50 USD from the Berat Bus terminal.
 Or you could hire a taxi at around 500 LEK or 5 USD.

 Top Berat Tourist Accommodation Options

 - Situated just 100 meters from the Osumi River, the dome covered Hotel Colombo offers plush 5-star accommodation

 - A 450 m walk from the Old Town; the elegant 4-star Hotel Residenca Desaret offers magnificent views over the city of Berat

 - The boutique Hotel Muzaka set next to the Osumi river is 500 m from Old Town and showcases amazing dark wood furnishings that take you back in time

 - Centrally located in Berat, the bright and cheery family-run Hotel Orestiada is close to the Castle and Republica Boulevard